It is a two-player game played with two standard 52-card decks, one for each player, optionally including one joker in each player's deck.

-- Discard one card from their hand to your discard pile.
+- Discard one card from your hand to your discard pile.

-- Destroy one of their caravans, adding all its cards to your discard pile, and play a card from hand in the space to start a new caravan.
+- Destroy one of your caravans, adding all its cards to your discard pile, and play a card from hand in the space to start a new caravan.

 Having played or discarded a card, you always end your turn by drawing the top card of your deck to restore your hand to five cards.